sr-murthy/continuedfractions/docs/sources/rational-points.rst

    >>> P.coordinates
    Dim2RationalCoordinates(3/5, 4/5)

-Note that the :py:attr:`~continuedfractions.rational_points.RationalPoint.coordinates` property returns a :py:class:`~continuedfractions.rational_points.Dim2RationalCoordinates` object, which is a simple :py:class:`tuple`-based wrapper for 2D rational coordinates, which can also be used to access the rational point coordinates:
+The :py:attr:`~continuedfractions.rational_points.RationalPoint.coordinates` property returns a :py:class:`~continuedfractions.rational_points.Dim2RationalCoordinates` object, which is a simple :py:class:`tuple`-based wrapper for 2D rational coordinates, which can also be used to access the rational point coordinates:

 .. code:: python